Navaas/FED23G-utbildning/HTML CSS/Opacity background/README.md

 ---

-I denna mapp har jag skapat en bakgrundsbild med en opacity box med text.
-Det finns tre olika exempel.

-Se bilder nedan.
+In this folder I have created a background image with an opacity box with text.
+There are three different examples.

 ![Bild 1](images//opacity.jpg)